jneem/sweeper/docs/sweep.typ

 at every important height $y$ we actually have two weakly-ordered sweep line: the "old" one from infinitesmally before $y$ height and the "new" one from $y$ onwards.
-Because everything is continuous and the weak ordering conditions are closed, both the old and new sweep lines satisfy the weak ordering conditions at $y$.
+Because everything is continuous and the weak ordering conditions are closed, both the old and new sweep lines satisfy the weak ordering condi0.2tions at $y$.

 The algorithm goes like this: at every important height we use